jbudynek/wordle/README.md

 My word of choice to start with is "raise".

 Could be made better by showing some sort of "popularity" of the word in the english language (frequency in a huge corpus for instance).
 Also Wordle gives you additional info sometimes (a letter can be green, and grey somewhere else), which is not leveraged in the script, you will have to use your head!
+We could also compute letter frequency for each position in the word.

 Alternative strategy: use the first turns to "scan" the alphabet.
 Make a move that will maximize your future level of information.

+Dictionaries:
+- The Wordle and Le Mot dictionaries were built by looking into the javacript code of each site.
+- The Sutom dictionary come from [JonathanMM](https://framagit.org/JonathanMM/sutom)
+- The primes dictionary was built manually from [this prime list from UTM](https://primes.utm.edu/lists/small/100000.txt).
-The `en` and `fr` dictionaries comes from [lorenbrichter](https://github.com/lorenbrichter/Words).
+- The `en` and `fr` dictionaries comes from [lorenbrichter](https://github.com/lorenbrichter/Words).
+- `words_alpha.txt` comes from [dwyl](https://github.com/dwyl/english-words)
+- `sowpods.txt` comes from [jesstess](https://github.com/jesstess/Scrabble/tree)
 ```
-usage: play_wordle.py [-h] [-n NB_LETTERS] [-l LANG]
+usage: play_wordle.py [-h] [-n NB_LETTERS] [-d DICTIONARY]

 Play Wordle and other similar games